Henkel: History

 In 1903, Schwarzkopf, founded by Hans Schwarzkopf (1874, Danzig – 12 February 1921, Berlin), launched a powder shampoo.
 Persil came in 1907 as the first "self-acting laundry detergent."
 In 1893, Fritz Henkel Jr. (1875–1930) joined the firm as an apprentice.
 After receiving commercial training, he became his father's right-hand man in commercial matters.
 He put Henkel's business on a sound footing, developed its already successful advertising further and was responsible for the company's field service.
 On 25 July 1904, he became a partner in Henkel, which transformed into a general commercial partnership.
 By this time, 110 people were employed at the Holthausen site.
 On 25 April 1905, Dr. Hugo Henkel (1881–1952), the youngest son of Fritz Henkel Sr., joined the company as a chemist.
 He was in charge of Chemical Products and Technology.
 Over the years, he laid the foundations of systematic research and introduced advanced technologies and new materials.
 In 1908, he became a personally liable partner in the company.

 In 1912, total production in Düsseldorf-Holthausen rose to 49,890 tons.
 At 19,750 tons, Persil laundry detergent accounted for 40% of this, five years after its market launch.
-The number of employees increased by 89 relatives to the previous year, resulting in a total workforce of 1,024.
+The number of employees increased by 89 relative to the previous year, resulting in a total workforce of 1,024.
 A first-aid center was set up in the plant and a full-time nurse was employed.
 In the previous year, Henkel had installed ball fields and play areas to encourage exercise during break times.
 Female employees could attend the plant's own housekeeping school during the lunch break.

-On 11 January 1923, troops from France and Belgium occupied the Rhineland.
+On 11 January 1923, troops from France and Belgium occupied the Ruhr.
 The occupation made delivery of adhesives from suppliers used for the packaging of Persil unreliable.
 The disruption caused Henkel to internally manufacture adhesives for its own needs.
 Henkel found there was a demand for adhesives on the market, and on 22 June 1923, the first adhesive shipment left the plant.